digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Best Practices
 --------------

-To ensure your future upgrades and dar lifecycling goes smoothly, we recommend the following practices:
+To ensure that future upgrades and DAR lifecycling go smoothly, we recommend the following practices:

-Separate Interfaces/Exceptions from templates
+Separate Interfaces/Exceptions from Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Interface and exception definitions are not upgradable, they are fixed
+Interface and exception definitions are not upgradable.
-for the lifetime of a package.
 As such, if you attempt to redefine an
-interface or exception in version 2 of a package, even if unchanged, the
+interface or exception in version 2 of a package, even if it is unchanged, the
-package will not type check.
+package does not type check.
 Removing the interface from the second
-package will also cause issues, especially if the interface has choices.
+package also causes issues, especially if the interface has choices.
-Instead, you should move these definitions out into a separate package
+Instead, move these definitions out into a separate package
 from the start, such that subsequent versions of your package with
 templates all depend on the same version of the package with
 interfaces/exceptions.
-The SCU type checker will warn about this, but
+The SCU type checker warns about this, but
 you should see this warning as an error - it is very strongly
 recommended that you do not compile interfaces and templates for
 upgrades.